ovh/docs/pages/platform/ai/deploy_tuto_11_rasa_chatbot_flask/guide.en-gb.md

 We used the famous open source framework [Rasa](https://rasa.community/) to build the chatbot.
 To deploy our chatbot, we will use the [Flask framework](https://flask.palletsprojects.com/en/2.2.x/) and create a web app.

-This tutorial objectives are:
+This tutorial's objectives are:

-1. Secure Flask application.
+1. Secure the Flask application.
-2. Deploy rasa model with AI deploy.
+2. Deploy the Rasa model with AI deploy.
-3. Deploy Flask application and converse with the chatbot.
+3. Deploy the Flask application and converse with the chatbot.

 Here is a schema to explain how it works: